This Week at St. Columba

 Those Who Need Our Continuing Prayers:

-Chance, Richard
+Gail, Richard

 We Pray for All Those Serving at Home and Around the World: